nkdevshop/slideshow/slideshowplugin/readme.md

 slideshow2.render();
 ```

-## Additional Fun Facts
+## Additional Fun Topics Covered

+* IIFE
 * FOUC
 * render blocking script tags

 The CSS link has been added to the head tag to avoid FOUC (Flash of unstyled content).
-The script tag for slideshow.js is added at the bottom of the body because script tags are render blocking.
+The script tag is added at the bottom of the body to avoid render blocking.
+In the latest versions of javascript like ES6 you could use things like async or differ accordingly to work around this!